-The choice between a blood test and a breath test is a choice that is made by the officer.
-Some police departments only perform breath tests, while others don’t even own a device and only perform blood tests.
+The choice between a blood test and a breath test is made by the officer.
+Some police departments only perform breath tests, while others don't even own a device and only perform blood tests.
 So, it truly comes down to the policy of a particular police department.

 Can I Refuse A Blood Test The Same As A Breath Test?
 What Are The Consequences?

 In 2016, a United States Supreme Court case distinguished between blood tests and breath tests.
-In the case of a blood test, the police are supposed to get a warrant.
-For breath tests, they police don’t need a warrant.
-But for blood testing, we are finding that a lot of police departments are simply asking motorists to give them their blood, and we have been filing motions in court with regard to all the blood tests.
+With a blood test, the police are supposed to get a warrant.
+For breath tests, they police don't need a warrant.
+But for blood testing, we are finding that a lot of police departments are simply asking motorists to give them their blood, and we have been filing motions in court regarding all the blood tests.
 Motorists should be told that they have a constitutional right to refuse the test.
-Now, if they refuse the test, our position is that they can’t be penalized in the criminal system, but they will still face the license suspension consequences of a refusal in the civil system.
+Now, if they refuse the test, our position is that they can't be penalized in the criminal system, but they will still face the license suspension consequences of a refusal in the civil system.

 How Accurate Are Blood Tests In DUI Cases?